-One day you have a disarmingly cute kitten, the next you’re living with a lanky teenage cat who has decided it’s time to make their mark on the world—literally.
+One day you have a disarmingly cute kitten; the next, you’re living with a lanky teenage cat who’s decided it’s time to make their mark on the world—literally.
 They’re scratching, marking, yowling, yearning to be free.

 All of a sudden, your adorable kitten is really hard to live with.
 Welcome to feline adolescence.

 From approximately six months to 18 months of age, kittens mature into adult cats, a process that is both fascinating and frustrating.
 Fascinating because it’s always interesting to see a youngster develop, and frustrating because, well, it’s like life with any teenager.

 Here are a few things you can expect to see when you live with an adolescent cat–and some things you can do to reduce the stress they might cause you.

 Energy, Energy, And More Energy

 Your adolescent cat is full of energy that they don’t know what to do with, and they want to find their place in the world—ideally at the top of the heap—by testing boundaries with you and with any other cats in the household.

 That might mean scratching on the furniture to leave scent marks identifying the object as their own, urine marking furniture or other objects for the same reason, and picking fights with other cats.

 At the very least they’ll be showing off their physical prowess by jumping to the highest points in the room and sometimes clumsily knocking over Great Aunt Jane’s Chinese vases in the process.